 Jay-Z, or Shawn Carter, has been an influential figure in the music world for many years.
-Over the course of the past decade and a half he has earned several nicknames.
+Over the course of the past 2 decades he has earned several nicknames.
 How did they come about and what do they mean?
 Let's take a closer look.

 Around his neighborhood Shawn became known as Jazzy -- a reference, he says, to the way he carried himself.
 "Like an older guy, like an older spirit," he said.
 He gained a local following after he started selling his own records out of his car.
 In 1996 he launched his own label, Roc-A-Fella Records, and Jay-Z (a play on Jazzy, which he adopted after the former nickname started to feel "too glittery") was on his way.